Limited availability by phone; questions by email.

 Key points:

-- Member states may set lower limits; the Netherlands deliberately opts for €3,000.
+• Member states may set a lower national limit.
+The Netherlands has chosen €3,000.

-- Several EU countries already have similar or even stricter limits.
+• Many EU countries already apply similar or even stricter limits.

 Who does the ban apply to?

-The measure primarily targets transactions involving the purchase or sale of goods.
-No distinction is made between sectors or product types.
+The ban applies to transactions involving the purchase or sale of goods, regardless of sector or product type.

 Key points: